lhallock/openarm-multisensor/README.md

 ### Dependencies

 All packages used in code development and their associated versions can be found in [`requirements.txt`](requirements.txt); however, many of these packages relate to our formatting, linting, and testing procedures and are unnecessary for non-developers.
-For simply running the code, the following Python modules are required, all of which can be installed via `pip`: `matplotlib`, `numpy`, `opencv-python`, `pandas`, `scipy`, and `seaborn`.
+For simply running the code, the following Python modules are required, all of which can be installed via `pip`: `matplotlib`, `numpy`, `opencv-python`, `pandas`, `scipy`, and `seaborn`. **In particular, ensure that `opencv-python` and `pandas` are updated to the listed versions**; older installations may cause errors.

 ---